chicio/chicio.github.io/_posts/2019-11-16-pull-to-refresh-web.md

 ---
 layout: post
-title: "Implement a pull to refresh for you web application"
+title: "Implement a pull to refresh component for you web application"
 description: "Implementing a pull to refresh component in vanilla js for your progressive web app (PWA) it's really easy.
 Let's do it now!"
 date: 2019-11-16
 image: /assets/images/posts/pull-to-refresh.jpg